 8. Consider Your Language

-To stand out from the crowd and gain instant popularity, you can research for or brainstorm on popular slang or words in your local dialect that resonate with your ideal audience.
+To stand out from the crowd and gain instant popularity, you can research or brainstorm on popular slang or words in your local dialect that resonate with your ideal audience.

 One thing you have to consider when using this method to name your blog is that it may be challenging to expand into the global market.